-Pastoral Care

-4.1 Supporting those affected by abuse
+Pastoral Care 4.1 Supporting those affected by abuse

-The Trustees are committed to offering pastoral care, working with statutory agencies as appropriate, and support to all those who have been affected by abuse who have contact with or are part of the place of worship/organisation.
+The Trustees are committed to offering pastoral care, working with statutory agencies as appropriate, and support to all those who have been affected by abuse that have contact with or are part of Frinton Free Church.

-The Free has a number of individuals and teams who are able to provide this support on a one to one basis and, through recognised recovery programmes.
+Frinton Free Church has a number of individuals and teams who are able to provide this support on a one to one basis and, through recognised recovery programmes, heading up by our Ministry Leader for Pastoral Care, currently Maureen Hodges.
 We also have access to a variety of counselling agencies both locally and nationally (SEE APPENDIX 6).